isabella232/media-analytics.en-1/help/media-collection-api/mc-api-ref/mc-api-req-params.md

    }
    ```

-Note that the **visitor.customerIDs** value can have any number of objects in the presented format.
+Note that the `visitor.customerIDs` value can have any number of objects in the presented format.

 ### visitor.aamLocationHint

-AAM Location Hint: This parameter indicates which Adobe Audience Manager (AAM) Edge would be hit when Adobe Analytics sends the customer data to Audience Manager.
+This parameter indicates which Adobe Audience Manager (AAM) Edge would be hit when Adobe Analytics sends the customer data to Audience Manager.
 If you don't pass this parameter, Adobe hardcodes it to 1.
 This is particularly important when end users tend to use their devices in geographically distant locations (e.g., US-East, US-West, Europe, Asia).
 Otherwise, user data will be spread across multiple AAM Edges.

 ### media.resume